 Call the Health Information Management (HIM) Department

-Even though HIPAA allows providers 30 days to process the request and send records, records are rarely received in that time frame.
+Even though HIPAA allows providers 30 days to process and respond to each request, records are rarely received in that time frame.
 Unless the records are requested on an “urgent” or “rush” basis, or a subpoena is involved, it can take several months to receive records.
 Typically, the HIM department (especially at a large medical center) will need extensive prodding to process the request and eventually send the records.
 One reason for the delay is that older records are often at an outside storage facility.
 Older records may also have been destroyed based on facility policy.
 Other facilities may claim a delay is based on a “backlog” of requests.
 Once retrieved, records may be mailed to you, sent by fax (typically only if under 100 pages), or placed on a secure website for download.

 Identify Additional Providers

 A review of the initial set of medical records may provide information regarding additional key providers or facilities necessary to the case (which may have been omitted from the list provided by opposing counsel).